Skip to content ↓

 Lateness and punctuality

-The statutory register of the academy closes at 9:00am on Monday, Wednesday and Friday, and 9:30am on Tuesday and Thursday.
-After this point, a pupil arriving late, without prior notice or a reasonable explanation, will receive an unauthorised absence mark.
+The statutory register of the academy closes at 9:00am (Monday, Wednesday and Friday) and 9:30 am Tuesday and Thursday).
+After this point, a pupil arriving late without prior notice or a reasonable explanation, will receive an unauthorised absence mark.

 A pupil who arrives late: